 “Our top pick is the 2011 Mike Trout Topps Update Rookie Card.
 A gorgeous yet straightforward baseball card that offers a classic, crisp, iconic baseball action image with a brilliant RC logo that seems to embody the game of baseball.
 The pandemic forced a change in much of the world around us, but some things never change, and Mike Trout is one of those things.”

-Despite having his worst season on record in 2020, the Millville Meteor was able to continue his streak of being in the top five of MVP voting to a mind-blowing nine years.
+Despite having his worst season on record in 2020, the Millville Meteor continued his streak of being in the top five of MVP voting to a mind-blowing nine years.

 Few players have matched the consistency and dominance for as long as Mike Trout has.
-He won Rookie of the Year in 2012 and since then has been on a career trajectory only rivaled by a few of baseball’s greats.
+He won Rookie of the Year in 2012 and has been on a career trajectory rivaled by a few of baseball’s greats.

-From a sports card investment standpoint, Mike Trout’s rookie cards are already similar to blue-chip stocks as they come with little risk and high returns.
+From a sports card investment standpoint, Mike Trout’s rookie cards are similar to blue-chip stocks as they come with little risk and high returns.

 Pro Tip: We recommended buying Mike Trout rookie cards PSA 10 grade, PSA 9, BGS 9.5, or SGC 10.
-In some cases, you can make an exception when dealing with incredibly high-valued Mike Trout cards.
-For example, purchasing a Mike Trout 2009 Bowman Chrome Autograph rookie card at PSA 8 or PSA 7 grade would be acceptable given the extreme value and rarity of the card.
+Sometimes, you can make an exception when dealing with incredibly high-valued Mike Trout cards.
+For example, purchasing a Mike Trout 2009 Bowman Chrome Autograph rookie card at PSA 8 or PSA 7 grade would be acceptable, given the extreme value and rarity of the card.

-They are expensive and don’t provide rapid movement up or down, but rather a consistent small increase in value annually especially with Trout continuing to put up big numbers reliably.
+They are expensive and don’t provide rapid movement up or down but rather a consistent slight increase in value annually, especially with Trout continuing to put up big numbers reliably.

 The following are NOT associated with top value, design, brand name, or other sports card blogs’ ideas of the best Mike Trout cards.